kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ## KubeStellar Controller Manager

 This module manages binding, transport and status controllers.
 The binding controller watches `BindingPolicy` and workload objects on the Workload Definition Space
 (WDS) and creates from it a `Binding` object in the WDS that contains the concrete workload objects and concrete list of clusters that were selected by the `BindingPolicy`.
-The transport in KubeStellar is pluggable and transport controller is buily using one of the transport plugins options (currently KubeStellar supports OCM as transport plugin). transport controller watches `Binding` and gets from the API server the objects that are specified in the workload section. it then wraps all workload objects into a single manifest for delivery to the selected clusters through the Inventory and Transport Space (ITS).
+The transport in KubeStellar is pluggable and transport controller is built using one of the transport plugin options (currently KubeStellar supports OCM as transport plugin).
+The transport controller watches `Binding` and gets from the API server the objects that are specified in the workload section.
+It then wraps all workload objects into a single manifest for delivery to the selected clusters through the Inventory and Transport Space (ITS).
 The status controller watches for *WorkStatus* objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the `BindingPolicy` for those objects.
 There is one instance of a KubeStellar Controller Manager for each WDS.
 Currently this controller-manager runs in the KubeFlex hosting cluster and is responsible of installing the required CRDs in the associated WDS.
 More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture)